donquixote2u/Attiny_i2c_adc_8bit/README.md

 For diagnostic purposes, I2C registers ox01 contains the # of the last ADC sampled; registers 0x04 and 0x05 contain the last (50th) adc sample value, and the adc config byte.

+A sample lua module is provided that reads both channels.
+It is rather simple, and should be easily coverted to e.g. Arduino or Rasp Pi code.